 - ERISA liens – Okay, these won’t exactly prevent health insurance from covering car accident injuries.
 But it will have the same effect for the victim.
 In the rare instance where an ERISA plan accidentally pays for a victim’s medical care and treatment, the plan administrators will use ERISA liens to force the victim to use any third-party tort recoveries for pain and suffering compensation, excess medical bills and/or other economics damages to reimburse the ERISA for any money it paid out in medical care.

 Does health insurance cover car accident injuries the same as No-Fault?

 No health insurance does not cover car accident injuries the same as No-Fault insurance.
-Subject to the No-Fault PIP medical benefits coverage levels, No-Fault insurance covers all medical care, medical treatment and medical services that are “reasonably necessary” to a car accident victim’s care, recovery or rehabilitation.
+Subject to the No-Fault PIP medical benefits coverage levels, No-Fault insurance covers all medical care, medical treatment and medical services that are “reasonably necessary” to a victim’s care, recovery or rehabilitation.
 (MCL 500.3107(1)(a))

-This means that health insurance and auto No-Fault are definitely not the same.
+This means that medical insurance and auto No-Fault are definitely not the same.
 In regards to health insurance covering car accident injuries, it fails to cover many of the necessary medical treatments and services that No-Fault readily covers for people who desperately need certain types of medical care.

 - Residential care

 - Attendant care by an agency

 - In-home attendant care (24/7 is frequently prescribed for many TBI and SCI survivors)